kavirajesh22/Dijkstras_AI4ALL/README.md

 1. Found a satellite map image of Los Angeles (11 * 18).
 Converted this into a NumPy Array, and visualized.
 Green=Flyable (1), Red= Not Flyable (0)
 2. Performed Uniform Cost Search (also Unoptimized Dijkstra's)
 3. Performed Dijkstra's

+View the Visualization of the costs using Dijkstra's algorithm in the Dijkstra's Algorithm AI4ALL Final Project (1).ipynb file.